cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-05-28
+    Switched to Gingerbread kernel 2.6.35.7 recently released by Samsung.
+    Use JQ1 binary drivers for OpenGL, sensors, lights, copybit, overylay, camera etc, so they all work!
+    Portrait is default orientation now, ro.sf.hwrotation=90 is set and touchscreen events are rotated in input layer so they match.

 2011-04-21
     Fix mounting Tab as USB drive (ums switch in kernel reported "ums online" instead of "online" that vold expects) Fixed phone calls.
 Reapply RIL.java and RILConstants.java patches from cmsgs frameworks_base.